Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Usage

 This may be a quick and convenient way to convert single documents.

 The "no prompt" version generates HTML from the selected file with default options.
 It leaves the command window open only in case of errors.
 The other version opens a command line window and allows redefining some options.
-Just pressing Enter will fulfill generation with the default options.
+Just pressing Enter will start generation with the default options.

 To add these context menu items, open the Windows Registry editor (press Win+R, type regedit and press Enter) and add the following keys and values: